Pear-Juice/LabyrinthDevlog/docs/source/log.rst

 Log
 ===
+Wednesday: 4/3/24
+  | Thoughts on the gameplay loop: Robots require power and recharge stations must be found.
+Recharge stations can also work as spawn points
+  | Rooms when they move should visibly shift this could be done on rails?
+Moving rooms while you are in the could create extremely interesting gameplay

 Wednesday: 3/20/24
   | Most creatures that are fast should have limited range
   | Break tone armor by having most enemies unable to follow between rooms